-Aluminum is found primarily in bauxite ore and is remarkable for its resistance to corrosion (due to the phenomenon of passivation) and its light weight.
-The metal is used in many industries to manufacture a large variety of products.
-Aluminum is a soft, lightweight metal with normally a dull silvery appearance caused by a thin layer of oxidation that forms quickly when the metal is exposed to air.
-Aluminum is nontoxic (as the metal), nonmagnetic, and nonsparking.
+is a soft, lightweight metal with normally a dull silvery appearance caused by a thin layer of oxidation that forms quickly when the metal is exposed to air.
+Aluminum is nontoxic (as a metal), nonmagnetic, and nonsparking.
 Aluminum is about one-third as dense as steel or copper; it is malleable, ductile, and easily machined and cast.
 It has excellent corrosion resistance and durability because of the protective oxide layer.
-Improper use of aluminum may result in problems, particularly in contrast to iron or steel, which appear "better behaved" to the intuitive designer, mechanic, or technician.
+Special Property: Improper use of aluminum may result in problems, particularly in contrast to iron or steel, which appear "better behaved" to the intuitive designer, mechanic, or technician.
 The reduction by two thirds of the weight of an aluminum part compared to a similarly sized iron or steel part seems enormously attractive, but it must be noted that this replacement is accompanied by a reduction by two thirds in the stiffness of the part.
 Therefore, although direct replacement of an iron or steel part with a duplicate made from aluminum may still give acceptable strength to withstand peak loads, the increased flexibility will cause three times more deflection in the part.
-Aluminum will be more expensive than standard steels and approximately the same cost as stainless steel.
+Metal Cost: Aluminum will be more expensive than standard steels and approximately the same cost as stainless steel.